 In October, Ofcom will invite mobile providers to bid for a share of the UK’s usable radio spectrum.

-In an attempt to better support 4G and 5G, the watchdog is increasing the amount of spectrum up for grabs.
+In an attempt to better support 4G and 5G, the watchdog is increasing the amount of spectrum that is up for grabs.

 But it won’t be a free-for-all; Ofcom has announced that it will restrict how much any single network can buy.